galenlong/master-of-the-flag/readme.md

 UI/front end

+- Draw crown on favicon
+- Set flag font color to gold
 - Box shadow around capture messsage pieces so easier to see
 - Remove tableify from message display, simplify CSS
 - Change raw center tag in game view to CSS